dialpad/dialtone-legacy/docs/utilities/flex/align-content.md

 ---
-title: Align Content
+title: Align content
 desc: Utilities for setting how rows are distributed along it's cross axis.
 This property only works when a parent container has more than one line.
 prev:
   text: Transition
   link: /utilities/effects/transition
 ---

-## Flex Start
+## Flex start

 Use `d-ac-flex-start` to pack rows against the start of the element's cross axis.
 This is the default value.